Jainam18/2024Fall_projects_Delivery_Optimization_Strategy/Hypothesis_1.md

 Scenario 2-
 Similarly two trucks B will start from hub and start delivering packages in order and we would calculate the time taken by each truck and determine number of packages that were delivered on time.

-By this calculation we aim to calculate, Number of orders possible to be delivered in a day(8am to 5pm), we would start with order volume of 100 and then increment it by 50.
+By this calculation we aim to calculate, Number of orders possible to be delivered in a day(8am to 5pm), we would observe the results over different order volumes.
 At some order volume we expect both scenarios to start failing.

 ### Research Question:
 One big truck or two small trucks which can deliver more number of orders on time in a day given fixed number of orders and same set of delivery locations